Tang Yongxiang

 This post is also available in: 简体中文 (Chinese (Simplified)) English

 Tang Yongxiang (b.
-1977, Hubei Province) currently lives and works in Beijing.
+1977, Hubei Province) graduated from Hubei Institute of Fine Arts in 2007 and currently lives and works in Beijing.

 Two Trees, Some Green on the Left One, 2020, oil on canvas, 200 x 300cm